-- " Data can help inform our work yet doesn't tell the full story. - " The purpose of looking at data and understanding warning signs and risk factors is not to predict suicide.
+- " Data can help inform our work, yet any individual can be at risk for suicide, even if they are not a member of a high-risk group. - " The purpose of looking at data and understanding warning signs and risk factors is not to predict suicide.
 The purpose is to plan for response, treatment, and recovery. - " Data are not representative of all persons and experiences. - " It is key to be aware of warning signs.